-BASELINE 07-08 08-09 09-10 10-11 11-12 ACTIVITIES 6.1.1.
-By Fall 2012, SBVC faculty will use classroom technological advancements in the learning environment.
-70% of classes have access 90% classes have access to New faculty training Regular faculty training List of classroom technology needs prioritized for funding Establish minimum technical aspect for each core competency in the classroom for use of technology • New buildings coming online with state of the art technology • All new classrooms should be smart • Training needs to continue, maintain consistency of tech in classrooms.
-The % of access does it measure use of classroom tech?
-Are we measuring what we are asking?)
+Baseline 07-08 08-09 09-10 10-11 11-12 Activities 6.1.1.
+By fall 2012, SBVC faculty will use classroom technological advancements in the learning environment.
+70% of classes have access 95% of classes have access to classroom technology New faculty training Regular faculty training List of classroom technology needs prioritized for funding Establish minimum technical aspect for each core competency in the classroom for use of technology consistency of

-The college systematically evaluates programs and processes.
+SBVC systematically evaluates programs and processes.
 All managers, classified staff, and faculty are aware of the evaluation cycles.
 Adhering to cycles of evaluation reinforces a sense of predictability and fairness.
-The Office of Institutional Research maintains a cycle of surveys and reports.
-The Curriculum Committee conducts content review for instructional programs every six years with the exception of CTE courses which undergo content review every 2 years.
-Program efficacy is on a four-year cycle which occurs, with CTE programs also completing a 2 year mini-efficacy.
-Program Review Needs Assessment is conducted annually.
-The Educational Master Plan is updated every five years.
-Programs update their EMP One-Sheets annually.
+The Office of, Research, Planning and Institutional Effectiveness maintains a cycle of surveys and reports.
+The Curriculum Committee conducts content review for instructional programs every six years with the exception of CTE courses, which undergo content review every two years.
+Program efficacy is on a four-year cycle, which occurs with CTE programs also completing a two-year miniefficacy.
+Program review needs assessment is conducted annually.
+The EMP is updated every five years.
+Programs update their EMP one-sheets annually.
 The Strategic Plan is updated every six years.
-The Strategic Initiatives in the plan are updated and evaluated annually.
-The Annual Report published by the Marketing Department summarizes campus events and accomplishments throughout the year.
+The strategic initiatives in the plan are updated and evaluated annually.
+The annual report published by the Marketing Department summarizes campus events and accomplishments throughout the year (2.79).